-I’ve been having tough times – everything around breaks, nothing works out as it was planned… I even received my first talk from a friend about her “not liking my photography”… which honestly hurt more than it should have.
-Yes, you can listen to people’s critique, though in case of not liking certain people’s photography style my only advice is – go look at the kind of stuff you like.
-On the other hand it made me feel like a real artist.
+I’ve been having tough times – everything around breaks, and nothing works out as it was planned… I even received my first talk from a friend about her “not liking my photography”… which honestly hurt more than it should have.
+Yes, you can listen to people’s critique, though in case of not liking certain people’s photography style my only advice is to go look at the kind of stuff you like.
+On the other hand, it made me feel like a real artist.
 So thanks for that.

 My friend said that my pictures are too wide, too sharp, too colourful and look like they come from computer games.

 And it is all true.
 And it is the way I like them to be.

 Talking to my friend also had me thinking… how many more people look at my images and “don’t like them” truly, but not for the fact that they are jealous of my constant travels.
 I respect my friend for saying it out loud.

 But this kind of imagery is the way I feel about the world.
 I want it to be sharp and full of colours, I want it to be epic and wide, and unrealistic (cause we don’t see the world in 12mm equivalent).

 And I can’t be someone else, and I can’t make everybody like what I do.
 But there are plenty of other people who might like just what you do.

 So just because we know each other for 15 years, you don’t have to like my pictures.

 2 thoughts on “Be Yourself No Matter What They Say”